 Polypropylene bags, barbed wire, rebar, and sand and cement mix are purchased elsewhere and brought to site.
 The earth used in the bags and the rubble for the foundation are found on the site.

 Good Earth Global offers programs that include:

-Training and education: Standard 7-day workshops, private workshops, on-site trainings, lectures and presentations, conferences and exhibitions.
+Training and education: Standard 7-day workshops, private workshops, on-site training, lectures and presentations, conferences and exhibitions.

 Build with them: Good Earth Nepal offers services for the design and management of Earthbag projects and can include everything from conducting site surveys and evaluation, performing cost and budget estimates, meeting with the community and obtaining commitments for required labor and support, designing structures, purchasing equipment and supplies from local merchants, hiring local laborers, establishing a worksite and accommodating volunteers and interns, managing and supervising the construction, and safety inspection.

-Good Earth Global has 30 completed earthbag designs as well as hybrid designs for specific geographical requirements.
-Thirteen earthbag projects are outlined on the Good Earth Nepal website.
+Good Earth Global has completed more than thirty Earthbag designs for houses as well as designs for schools for specific geographical requirements.
+Thirty four Earthbag projects are outlined on the Good Earth Global website.

 Indication of whether design can be replicated in multiple locations

 Number of individuals.
 1 family = 5 persons.